runzee/giteebond/README.md

-# Rainbond Docs
+# giteebond Docs

-This repository contains the source files for the Rainbond documentation available at [www.rainbond.com](https://www.rainbond.com/docs/v5.1).
+This repository contains the source files for the giteebond documentation available at [www.giteebond.com](https://www.rainbond.com/docs/v5.1).

 ## Suggest Improvements